DaeBlicki/OrthoMAP/README.md

 This project aims to implement a pipeline for create an embedding for cross-species comparisons.
 It depends on orthologous genes identified by any orthology interference software and data from scRNA-seq.

 ## Abstract
+Computational analysis of scRNA-Seq has already revealed many insights in the field of evolutionary and cellular biology.
+Currently, most studies are still limited to data from a single species.
+Hence, this thesis presents **OrthoMAP**, a fully automatized and modular pipeline for cross-species comparisons.
+The approach was to build a shared feature space based on orthologous genes between species and then apply computational scRNA-Seq analysis using two-step clustering.
+The current version integrated 1:1 orthologs and hierarchical orthologous groups from **OrthoFinder** (v.3.0.1b1) as well as OMA groups identified by **OMA standalone** (v.2.6.0).
+The workflow was applied to data from three different species of the phylum **cnidaria** including **Nematostella vectensis**, **Hydra vulgaris**, and **Aurelia coerulea** and then compared to SAMap, the current state-of-the-art for comparisons of remote species.
+The benchmark were based on dimensional reduction cell map and established metrics for batch integration and recovery of cell types in the generated clusters.
+OrthoMAP has been shown to successfully recover clusters with more than 80% species-specific tissue types with some degree of batch integration and offers similar results to SAMap when it comes to empirical metrics.

 ## Experimental Results
 ![alt text](https://github.com/DaeBlicki/OrthoMAP/blob/main/results.png)